 Let’s say you want behavior change.
 The change can involve absolutely anything.
-Eating less double stuffed Oreo’s, reducing/eliminating swearing when watching your sporting events in public, saying more kind words to children you babysit, or <insert your behavior change target>.
+Eating less double stuffed Oreo’s, reducing/eliminating swearing when watching your sporting event in public, saying more kind words to children you babysit, or ANY behavior change target.

 Before we can address what you would do to make your goal a reality, an absolutely critical task to complete involves first identifying the behavior.
-Why so important?
+Why is this so important?

-In Precision Teaching the term pinpoint refers to a phrase describing directly observable, measurable, active behavior.
-The pinpoint means people will have great precision when detecting whether a behavior occurs of does not.
-If people can’t figure out, or have poor reliability determining, the presence or absence of a pinpoint, a real problem exists.
-How can anyone ever conclude an intervention worked if problems exist without pinpoint detection?
+In Precision Teaching, the term pinpoint refers to a phrase describing directly observable, measurable, active behavior.
+The pinpoint gives people great precision when detecting whether or not a behavior occurs.
+If people can’t figure out or have poor reliability determining the presence or absence of a pinpoint, a real problem exists.
+How can anyone ever conclude whether an intervention worked if problems exist without pinpoint detection?
 And for that matter, how do we know if a problem even exists if we have trouble identifying the targeted behavior (i.e., pinpoint)?

 The figure below shows the possible outcomes of pinpoint detection.
 A pinpoint can occur and an observer can detect it.
 In such a case we have proper discovery, a legitimate hit.
-Likewise, a pinpoint did not occur and the observer did mark an occurrence.
+Likewise, we can get false positives and false negatives.

 Figure 1: A matrix showing the possible outcomes when detecting a pinpoint.

-In both of the previous scenarios things can go wrong.
-If a pinpoint occurs and the observer does not record an instance of occurrence then we have a false negative.
+If a pinpoint occurs and the observer does not record an instance of occurrence, then we have a false negative.
 False negatives lead an observer to conclude the presence of behavior where none exists.
 For instance, a teacher monitors a student’s cheating behavior during class.
 The teacher perceives the presence of cheating when in fact it did not occur or appeared much less frequently than observed.

 Another pinpoint detection problem takes place when an observer does not notice the presence of a pinpoint but the pinpoint did manifest itself.
 Using the previous example, a teacher does not observe a student cheating but the cheating pinpoint did take place.
 The teacher would falsely infer no problem with cheating exists when it does.